Kineruth/Board_Game/README.md

 Symbol.h
 Makefile
 ```
-Further look into the classes:  (In development)
+Further look into the classes:
 --
 1. **main.cpp** - This class has some examples to run and check the code with it.
 2. **Board.hpp** - This class represents a board game of tic-tac-toe.
 Its fields are :